sublimetext-io/docs.sublimetext.io/docs/reference/package-control/client-troubleshooting.md

 is to purge any existing copies.

 1. Select the Preferences _\>_ Settings – User menu entry.
-2. Remove "Package Control" from the "ignored\_packages" setting, if present.
+2. Remove "Package Control" from the `ignored_packages` setting, if present.
 3. Select the Preferences _\>_ Browse Packages… menu entry.
 4. Delete the folder named Package Control.
 5. Browse up a folder and then into Installed Packages.